dinglidingli/Simpsum/README.md

 </script>
 ```

+Note: If using a local `.json` file, it will need to be served via a local web server.

 ## Usage

 To set a placeholder section in your website, create a text element and include the `{{ simpsum }}` tag.